5 Things Every Entrepreneur Needs to Know Before Starting Up

 Starting a business and launching a new product used to be an expensive endeavor.
 However, over the past decade or so, the internet has brought with it cheap online solutions for everything from payments and marketing to easily accessible subject-matter experts and information of all types.
 Together, these things have drastically brought down the cost of starting and running a business.

-Unfortunately, these benefits come with a cost.
+Unfortunately, these benefits come at a cost.
 Because the barriers to market entry for so many different types of businesses are so low, there are countless players of all sizes competing for market share in virtually every field of consumption imaginable.

 How can an aspiring entrepreneur navigate the startup landscape and carve out a niche for themselves?